 - 1. Attendance is calculated based on completion of pre & post-tests, chapter assignments, discussion boards, quizzes, and exam submissions.
-Missing work and not participating in the class (see # 2) can result in a reduction of attendance points. - 2.
-Because regular class attendance is a student obligation, it is the student's responsibility to contact the instructor via eLearn if an emergency beyond your control occurs which prevents the student from being able to attend class or log into eLearn and complete assignments or exams.
-For on ground classes, class attendance is mandatory.
-Attendance points can be deducted for on ground students not being on time, not staying the entire class, and not attending class in general.
-Points can also be deducted for students who are on their phone or computer websites that are not related to our class content. - 3.
+Missing work and not participating in the class (see # 2) will result in a reduction of attendance points. - Because regular class attendance is a student obligation, it is the student's responsibility to contact the instructor via eLearn if an emergency beyond your control occurs which prevents the student from being able to attend class or log into eLearn and complete assignments or exams. - 3.
 Each assignment, discussion board, quiz, and exam submitted or taken on time along with class attendance will earn points totaling to the 100 points for this category.